The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Methodology

 In the present context we employ DIF to determine whether i) there are differences in the response patterns between students in grades 3-4 and grades 5-6, and whether grade-specific IRT models should be employed instead of a single model, and ii) the instrument is fair with respect to gender as instruments such as these are often employed to determine whether gender gaps exist and whether interventions help address them given the lack of diversity in computing-related fields \citep{rachmatullah_toward_2022}.
 While it would have been interesting to establish fairness in terms of socio-economic status, this type of information is considered sensitive in the region.

-The DIF analysis was conducted with the following parameters: \begin{itemize} \item the IRT model (1-PL, 2-PL, 3-PL or 4-PL) that is most appropriate for the four grades \item purification, an iterative approach that removes items flagged as DIF before repeating the search to ensure that all DIF items are identified \citep{magis_generalized_2011} \item Benjamini-Hochberg p-value correction to reduce the false discovery rate due to multiple comparisons \item multiple DIF detection methods: the Generalised Mantel-Haenszel $\chi^2$ statistic, the generalised logistic regression Likelihood-ratio test (LRT), and the generalised Lord's $\chi^2$ statistic \citep{magis2020package}. \end{itemize}
+The DIF analysis was conducted with the following parameters: \begin{itemize} \item the IRT model (1-PL, 2-PL, 3-PL or 4-PL) that is most appropriate for the four grades \item purification, an iterative approach that removes items flagged as DIF before repeating the search to ensure that all DIF items are identified \citep{magis_generalized_2011} \item Benjamini-Hochberg p-value correction to reduce the false discovery rate due to multiple comparisons \item multiple DIF detection methods {as the estimates vary across tests and our objective was to ensure that there were no items that were incorrectly flagged as non-DIF \citep{magis2020package}: \\ (1) The Generalised Mantel-Haenszel $\chi^2$ statistic which is a non parametric test based on a chi-squared test on a 2x2 contingency table which looks at the number of correct and incorrect responses between the reference and focal group.
+This test is one of the most applied DIF detection methods and has the advantage of providing a value for magnitude of the difference between both groups, but does not account for respondents' ability and additional factors. \\ (2) the generalised logistic regression Likelihood-ratio test (LRT) which computes the likelihood test statistic between two models, the first which constrains all parameters to be equal between the groups, and the second which allows the parameters to vary between groups.
+The advantage of such methods is that they can be used to control for other contextual or demographic-related factors. \\ (3) The generalised Lord's $\chi^2$ statistic, also referred to as the Wald test, which is computed based on the estimates of the difficulty and discrimination parameters for each group.
+Such an approach therefore accounts for respondents' ability but does not provide an estimate of the magnitude of the DIF between groups.
+The advantage of IRT methods is that they account for test-taker parameters (e.g. ability, item difficulty, discrimination, and guessing).} \end{itemize}